Album review: Saint Etienne – Home Counties

 Home Counties is Saint Etienne at their most various, stretching to 56 minutes and 19 tracks.
 Recall that at one stage of their career the film dialogue and overdriven field recordings threatened to swamp the blissful songs laid between them, but that long ago they learnt how less is sometimes more.
 It’s slightly alarming, therefore, that this record contains just as many interludes as the confusing (but brilliant) So Tough, and that Saint Etienne can no longer make 15 tracks feel like an EP.
-Never before have they needed two discs to cram it all in, and occasionally Home Counties does feel like slightly heavy going, Modern Life Is Rubbish rather than Parklife.
+Never before have they needed two discs to cram it all in, and occasionally Home Counties does feel like slightly heavy going, Know Your Enemy rather than The Holy Bible.

 But when they get it right few can match them, and this album will have you howling with laughter even as you worry about the cruelty of time.

 Whyteleafe imagines Bowie as an exasperated office worker, and in so doing graciously pretends that any of us might have a dormant Thin White Duke coiled inside us - or that we might be squandering him.

 Dive is a thirst-quenching hit of Latin disco, and Out Of My Mind is what might have happened had OMD ghost-written Kylie’s Je Ne Sais Pas Pourquoi.